Journal

 When to seek external clarity

 If teams cannot align on weighted criteria, external facilitation can close selection quickly with defensible decision logic.
+Use Clarity Sprint when the vendor choice is material to operations or budget.
+Use Clarity Ignite for a shorter selection close.

 Bottom line